MalihaKabir/FoodCreator-coding_challenge-16-/README.md

 3rd step - Run npm start.

-This website is about finding favourite food recipes that is built by ReactJS for coding_challenge-16(https://github.com/zero-to-mastery/coding_challenge-16) of Udemy-ZTM course.
+This website is about finding favourite food recipes that is built by using ReactJS for coding_challenge-16(https://github.com/zero-to-mastery/coding_challenge-16).